Credits: Tool Developed by Art DeGaetano, Rick Moore & Brian Belcher. Previous version available here.

 Why is this tool needed?

 The Growing Degree Day (GDD) calculator measures heat accumulation to help agricultural producers predict when a crop will reach important developmental stages.
 It can also be used to help predict potential pest and disease threats.
-At this time, the GDD tool uses a threshold that was originally optimized for corn production, but it can be suitable for other agronomic crops as well.

 How does this tool work?